MarioLisbona/CA-T1A1-workbook/README.md

 #dictionary to hold appplicants skill set
 candidate_skill_set = {}

-#calling userprompt for first time with no skillset listed - just insctructions
+#calling userprompt for first time with no skillset listed - just instructions
 user_prompt()

 #wait for keypress,